wrgore/Automox/README.md

 3. Input checking for 4 vulnerabilities or All does not check validInput list.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-**device-list.py**<br>
+**device-list.py**

-Queries Automox API for device information, takes the devices name from the returned JSON, and prints in CSV format to a file called devices.txt.<br>
+Queries Automox API for device information, takes the devices name from the returned JSON, and prints in CSV format to a file called devices.txt.

-_Requires Automox organization ID if you have more than one organization within your tenant.<br>
+_Requires Automox organization ID if you have more than one organization within your tenant.
 Requires Automox API key.<br>_

 ------------------------------------------------------------------------------------------------------------------------------------------------------------